Q. Does your PLAN involve modern game theory?

 Q. How will the PLAN affect stock prices?

-A. The unique PLAN will lead to an expansionary economic policy, which leads to a positive outlook for the stock market, because it will generate increased economic activity and an improvement of financial conditions.
+A. The unique PLAN will lead to an expansionary economic policy because it will generate increased economic activity in the primary, secondary and tertiary economic sectors and an improvement of financial conditions.
 Notwithstanding, according to Investopedia, structural change is often sparked by global shifts in pools of capital.
 Not only will businesses have to adapt to the new order, but so will markets.
 The dynamism that is inherent in the system depends on the nature of what is driving the structural change.
 Policy shocks are changes in government policy that have a profound economic effect, which might even be the goal of a government action.
 The stock market will anticipate and integrate the policy change into its market dynamics during the political build up before an actual policy change takes effect.
 It is important the change is handled in a positive light.

 Q. Will public corporations support the PLAN?